sumanb007/kubernetes/sample-project/README.md

       - port: 27017
         targetPort: 27017
     ```
-    **WHy?** Pods need to talk to each other by name.
+    **Why?** Pods need to talk to each other by name.
 Without a headless service, pods only get a shared name (like a common receptionist) and can’t call each other directly.

     MongoDB sts pods needs to:
     - Know who the other members are
     - Elect a primary (the leader pod)